Course Materials: FAQs

 What is a Course Pack (CP)/Electronic Course Pack (ECP)?

-This a compiled list of selected readings that are chosen by your instructor.
+This a compiled list of selected readings that are carefully chosen by your instructor.
 They are then packaged as a course pack that is produced on campus.
-We are excited to announce that as of Spring 2021, we will now be also offering digital/electronic course packs!
+We are excited to announce that as of Spring 2021, we will now be offering digital/electronic course packs!
 Please note: All course packs (both digital and physical) are final sale due to copyright laws.

 I don't see any books listed for my class, what does this mean?